Shang-Chi and the Legend of the Ten Rings: Casting

 Marvel Studios began testing actors in their 20s for the role of Shang-Chi in mid-July 2019, including Lewis Tan and Simu Liu; Tan previously portrayed Zhou Cheng in Iron Fist.
 The studio was adamant that actors be of Chinese descent to audition for the character.
 Liu was considered earlier in the audition process and was brought back in for a second audition when the creatives were finding it difficult to cast the role.
 He tested again on July 14 and was officially cast on July 16.
 Awkwafina, who was the first actor cast for the film, had chemistry tests with the potential actors and said "it was apparent that [Liu] was Shang-Chi from the jump".
 Liu and Awkwafina's castings were announced by Cretton and producer Feige at Marvel Studios' San Diego Comic-Con panel on July 20, where the film's full title was announced to be Shang-Chi and the Legend of the Ten Rings.
 Feige noted the connection between this title and the Ten Rings organization that had appeared throughout the MCU.
 He said the group's leader, the Mandarin, would be introduced in this film and Tony Leung had been cast in the role.
 Cretton had wanted to cast Leung but was doubtful he would accept the part.
 Despite this hesitation, producer Jonathan Schwartz decided to contact Leung and he accepted the role after a meeting with Cretton.

 In December, Feige said the film would feature a predominantly Asian cast.
 A month later, Michelle Yeoh entered talks for a role in the film.
-This was for a different character than Aleta Ogord, who Yeoh had briefly portrayed in Marvel's Guardians of the Galaxy Vol. 2 (2017).
-Jessica Henwick, who previously portrayed Colleen Wing in Marvel Television's Netflix series, was asked to audition for the role of Xialing in the film, but was concurrently offered the role of Bugs in The Matrix Resurrections (2021).
+This was for a different character than Aleta Ogord, who Yeoh had briefly portrayed in the MCU film Guardians of the Galaxy Vol. 2 (2017).
+Jessica Henwick, who previously portrayed Colleen Wing in Marvel's Netflix series, was asked to audition for the role of Xialing in the film, but was concurrently offered the role of Bugs in the film The Matrix Resurrections (2021).
 After being given an ultimatum to select one of the roles by the respective studios, Henwick chose the Resurrections part.
 This was partially because she hoped to reprise the role of Wing in a future MCU production.
 Newcomer Meng'er Zhang was eventually cast in the role.
 Kingsley reprises his role as Slattery in the film.
 The character's inclusion was planned early on to help fully explore the "context of who the Mandarin is in the MCU".
 Schwartz called Slattery a "secret weapon" whose introduction part-way through the film moves it in a different direction and provides comic relief.